 - Febreze – I remember Dr. Oz mentioning how odors can become trapped in fabrics and remain there.
 Hence the rise and praise of products like Febreze.
 Since its introduction, there are quite a few products now that you can directly spray on your upholstery, towels, linens, etc. to keep them smelling fresh.
 I usually will go through the house early in the morning and give each room a nice spritz.
 It really does keep the fabrics smelling newly washed.

 - Dryer sheets – Here is a cheapy that I think I came up with (wink, wink).
-So you the know the dryer sheets that you throw in with the wash?
+So you know the dryer sheets that you throw in with the wash?
 Well save a couple of sheets and slip them in between the cushions of your sofa or chair to give the upholstery an intense shot of freshness.
 I have also been known to occasionally throw one of the sheets in a decorative basket placed high on a shelf.
-Try this the next time the in-laws are stopping by unexpectedly.
+Try this the next time before a tour or the in-laws are stopping by unexpectedly.

 - Potpourri – I love creating potpourri using spices and herbs that I have right in my pantry.
 Check out this recipe for how Williams-Sonoma creates the alluring scent in their stores.
-It will keep your house from smelling like a diaper.
+It will definitely keep your house from smelling like a diaper.

 - Flowers & Herbs – I once saw a picture of a lovely floral arrangement of rosemary & roses.
 I had rose bushes at the time and a few rosemary sprigs so I recreated the arrangement in small globe vase.
 It was lovely but even more than that the smell was intoxicating.
 The roses and rosemary scents complement each other.
 Lavender is another scent that is used quite a bit in commercial products from candles to baby oil.
 With claims of creating a calming environment for you and your little one, Lavender is well worth exploring.
-Check out these tips for on using lavender to create a more relaxed atmosphere with the added benefit of smelling amazing too.
+Check out these tips for using lavender to create a more relaxed atmosphere with the added benefit of smelling amazing too.

 - Plug-Ins – Just like the spray fresheners, the precursor plug-ins have the benefit of supplying scent to the room on an ongoing basis.